Seven wounded in shooting on Israeli bus in West Bank

 On a dirt road near the bus, Israeli security forces surrounded a torched pickup truck reportedly belonging to the attackers.

-Hamas, the militant Islamist group which rules the other Palestinian territory, the Gaza Strip, praised the shooting as a "heroic" operation.

-Sunday's attack follows a shooting spree last month targeting an Israeli bus in annexed east Jerusalem.#photo2
+The attack follows a shooting spree last month targeting an Israeli bus in annexed east Jerusalem.

-Eight people, including several US citizens, were wounded in that pre-dawn attack near the Old City of Jerusalem.
+Eight people, including several US citizens, were wounded in the pre-dawn attack near the Old City of Jerusalem.
 Following an hours-long manhunt, police said a suspect had handed himself in.

+It also follows a spate of violent incidents in recent days in the West Bank.

+On Friday, a Palestinian was shot dead after stabbing and wounding an Israeli soldier at an army post near the flashpoint city of Hebron, the Israeli army and the Palestinian health ministry said.

 Israel has controlled east Jerusalem and the West Bank since the 1967 Six-Day War when it seized the territories from Jordan.